PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/pages/posts/they-did-it/content.md

 **Today SpaceX did the major breakthrough and caught the rocket in flight!**

-<video src="chopsticks-working.mp4" class="object-fit-scale" controls autoplay>Chopsticks working!</video>
+<video src="chopsticks-working.mp4" class="markdown-img" controls autoplay>Chopsticks working!</video>

 Not only did they safely recover the first stage, but they also managed to make the Starship even more resilient compared to the previous flight.